stainedswan/UIUCTF-2024/OSINT/UIUC-Chan suite.md

 <img src="image-12.png" width=500/>

-<p style="text-align:left">Gotchya! <mark style="background-color: #bd93f4">UIUC Chan</mark> has endorsed the Transportation skill of LISA!
+<p style="text-align:left">Gotchya! <mark class="markdown-body" style="background-color: #bd93f4">UIUC Chan</mark> has endorsed the Transportation skill of LISA!
 </p>
 </div>
 </div>

-*The flag is now pinpointed to be in the About section of UIUC Chan's profile.*
+The flag is now pinpointed to be in the About section of UIUC Chan's profile.

 <div style="text-align:center"><img src="image-13.png" width=500/></div>